General (scope, grounds for accelerated procedures, time limits)

 While CPR may be requested to intervene in the judicial procedure, namely by providing country of origin information or guidance on legal standards, it is not a party thereto and is therefore not systematically notified of judicial decisions by the courts.

-The information provided by CSTAF in 2022 regarding the number and nationalities of appellants, as well as the average duration and results of judicial reviews does not make a distinction between the type of asylum procedures (see Statistics).
-According to the information available to CPR, accelerated procedures were one of the main type of procedure used in 2022 to reject applications in the case of Morocco, one of the five most representative nationalities at appeal stage.
+The information provided by CSTAF in 2023 regarding the number and nationalities of appellants, as well as the average duration and results of judicial reviews, does not make a distinction between the type of asylum procedures (see Statistics).
+According to the information available to CPR, accelerated procedures were one of the main type of procedure used in 2023 to reject applications in the case of Guinea-Bissau and Morocco, two of the five most representative nationalities at appeal stage.

 The information provided by CSTAF indicates, in general, a poor success rate at appeals stage.
 In this regard, it must be acknowledged that the quality of many appeals submitted is often poor, given that very few lawyers have any specific training or relevant expertise in the field.